Paryphanta busbyi: Anatomy

 The suprapedal gland opens between the head and foot immediately below the mouth; it forms a long flattish structure, much folded and lying on the floor of the body cavity.
-Its posterior end is slightly enlarged, and enclosed in a cavity in the foot, to which it has a muscular attachment.
-From the termination of the gland the usual tube or duct proceeds through the substance of the foot, but does not form a caudal mucous pit.
+Its posterior end is slightly enlarged and enclosed in a cavity in the foot, to which it has a muscular attachment.
+From the termination of the gland, the usual tube or duct proceeds through the substance of the foot but does not form a caudal mucous pit.

 The reproductive system anatomically differs from genera Powelliphanta and Wainuia.
-There is remarkable extreme reduction of male organs in Paryphanta busbyi and the absence of receptaculum seminis (spermatheca).
+There is a remarkable extreme reduction of male organs in Paryphanta busbyi and the absence of receptaculum seminis (spermatheca).
 This is resemblance with Schizoglossa novoseelandica.
 There is a blunt, somewhat triangular, projection of the vaginal wall, with a retractor muscle proceeding to the adjoining body-wall; this is the only evidence of the male organs before any of the surrounding tissue has been dissected away.
-On removing this outer tissue a small loop is seen to project from the vaginal wall.
+On removing this outer tissue, a small loop is seen to project from the vaginal wall.
 This is the posterior termination of the penis, which passes into the vas deferens without any perceptible change, except a slight diminution of the tube.
-The anterior portion of the vagina forms a wide chamber, closed posteriorly by a valve-like papillar structure; the interior walls are slightly darkish in colour, and weakly longitudinally plicated.
+The anterior portion of the vagina forms a wide chamber, closed posteriorly by a valve-like papillar structure; the interior walls are slightly darkish in colour and weakly longitudinally plicated.
 The papilla is continuously united with the vaginal wall, and the perforation through its centre is the only communication with the oviduct.
 Its anterior third projects freely into the anterior vaginal chamber.
-Its walls are comparatively thick; internally they are lightly longitudinally plicated, and have a whitish epitheloid lining.
+Its walls are comparatively thick; internally, they are lightly longitudinally plicated and have a whitish epitheloid lining.